-Ryzen 3700X remained as a very successful gaming and productivity CPU and though it was quite enough for every type of task, it was beaten by the Intel’s i7 10700K by a significant margin.
+Ryzen 3700X remains a very successful gaming and productivity CPU and though it was quite enough for every type of task, it was beaten by Intel’s i7 10700K by a significant margin.
 AMD then released the Ryzen 7 5800X in the Ryzen 5000 CPU series in November 2020 which replaced the 3700X.

-I have already talked about the architectural difference between the Ryzen 3000 and 5000 processors in different posts like ‘comparison between Ryzen 5 5600X vs Ryzen 7 3700X‘ and will briefly explain what changed in the new Ryzen 5800X.
+I have already talked about the architectural difference between the Ryzen 3000 and 5000 processors in different posts like the comparison between Ryzen 5 5600X vs Ryzen 7 3700X and will briefly explain what changed in the new Ryzen 5800X.

 Moreover, the new core layout increases the capability of the cores of 5800X to use L3 cache memory directly without any delay whereas the 3700X used dual CCXs instead of one causing a delay in the interaction between the cores of different CCXs.

-Some of the chipsets in the table may require BIOS update for supporting the processors.
+Some of the chipsets in the table may require BIOS updates for supporting the processors.

 Pricing and Conclusion

-While the 5800X surpasses the 3700X by an average of 20% in gaming and productivity, the 3700X is around 33% cheaper than the 5800X with its current price sitting at somewhere close to $300 and that of 5800X at $449.
+While the 5800X surpasses the 3700X by an average of 20% in gaming and productivity, the 3700X is around 33% cheaper than the 5800X with its official MSRP sitting at somewhere close to $300 and that of the 5800X at $449.
 This makes the 3700X still a great choice for building a super-fast gaming PC.

 The only problem now is availability.
 While Ryzen 3700X has poor availability these days, the 5800X is available for around $300 which helps in the reduction of overall expense in building a powerful gaming PC.
 On the other hand, AMD also released the Ryzen 5700X which is close to the pricing of the Ryzen 5800X.
 Read our Comparison Between Ryzen 5700X and 5800X to know which one should you buy.